Admissibility and field relations: introduction

+Equivalence relations between number fields are often used to determine the extent to which certain arithmetic properties of a field determine the field.
+One example is {\it arithmetic equivalence} (see \cite{Per} or \cite[Chap.
+III]{Kl}), under which two number fields $K$ and $L$ are equivalent if they have the same Dedekind zeta function.
+Two arithmetically equivalent fields have the same $\mQ$-normal closure, degree over $\mQ$, inertia degrees of rational primes and a long list of other properties (see \cite[Chap.
+III, Theorem 1.4]{Kl}).
+In particular if $L/\mQ$ is Galois there is no number field $K$ different from $L$ that is arithmetically equivalent to $L$.

-In \cite{Neu4}, Neukirch proved that two number fields $K$ and $L$ with isomorphic absolute Galois groups $G_K\cong G_L$ must have the same $\mQ$-normal closure and asked whether $K$ and $L$ must be isomorphic.
-Uchida (\cite{Uch}) showed this is indeed the case.
-In \cite{Son}, Sonn asked the analogous question for crossed product division algebras or admissibility.
+In \cite{Neu4}, Neukirch proved that if two number fields $K$ and $L$ have isomorphic absolute Galois groups then they have the same $\mQ$-normal closure and asked if necessarily $K\cong L$.
+This was proved independently by Ikeda, Iwasawa and Uchida (see \cite{Uch}).
+In other words, the absolute Galois group of a number field determines it.

+In \cite{Son}, Sonn asked an analogous question for crossed product division algebras and admissibility.
+A finite group $G$ is {\it $K$-admissible} (here $K$ can be an arbitrary field) if there exists a $K$-central division algebra $D$ with maximal subfield $L$ such that $L/K$ is Galois with $\Gal(L/K)\cong G$.
+In such a case $D$ has the structure of a $G$-crossed product division algebra (see \cite[Chap.
+4, \S 4]{Her}).
-\begin{defn} Two number fields $K,L$ are equivalent by admissibility (resp. preadmissibility) if the set of $K$-admissible (resp. $K$-preadmissible) groups is the same as the set of $L$-admissible (resp. $L$-preadmissible) groups. \end{defn}

-It is not known whether two number fields $K,L$ that are equivalent by admissibility are necessarily isomorphic.
-Moreover the following problem is open (\cite{Son},\cite{Son1}): \begin{prob} Let $K$ and $L$ be two number fields that are equivalent by admissibility.
-Does necessarily $[K:\mQ]=[L:\mQ]$? \end{prob}
+Two number fields $K$ and $L$ are {\it equivalent by admissibility} if $K$ and $L$ have the same admissible groups.
+In \cite{Son}, Sonn showed that number fields which are equivalent by admissibility have the same $\mQ$-normal closure.
+It is unknown whether two number fields which are equivalent by admissibility are necessarily isomorphic.
+In fact, even the following problem is open (see \cite{Son},\cite{Son1}): \begin{prob} Let $K$ and $L$ be two number fields that are equivalent by admissibility.
+Do $K$ and $L$ necessarily have the same degree over $\mQ$? \end{prob}

-However it was proved that equivalence by admissibility determines the $\mQ$-normal closure of the field.

-\begin{thm} \emph{(Sonn)} If $K$ and $L$ are two number fields that are equivalent by admissibility then $K$ and $L$ have the same $\mQ$-normal closure. \end{thm} \begin{rem} The same proof holds if we assume $K$ and $L$ are equivalent by preadmissibility.
-Indeed any group that is not $L$-admissible (resp. $K$-admissible) in the proof of \ref{normal_closure.thm} is also not $L$-preadmissible (resp. $K$-preadmissible). \end{rem}

-\begin{rem} Two number fields $K$ and $L$ have the same normal closure if and only if the same rational primes split completely in $K$ and $L$.
-This can be viewed as a weak arithmetical equivalence which we shall call normal equivalence. \end{rem} Given a relation $\equiv$ on the set of number fields.
-A number field $K$ is called solitary by $\equiv$ if there is no other number field $L$ for which $K\equiv L$.
-Theorem \ref{normal_closure.thm}, shows that $\mQ$ is solitary by both admissibility and preadmissibility equivalence.
-Moreover, it shows that if there is a non-solitary number field $K$ which is Galois over $\mQ$ then Problem \ref{degree.prob} has a negative answer.
-It is important to know that for many pairs of number fields the answer is positive.
-In particular: